 5) Do you specialize in this procedure, and have examples of outcomes similar to what I’m seeking?

 6) Do you lecture to or teach other surgeons how to perform my procedure

 When choosing a surgeon it is important that they be American Board of Oral and Maxillofacial Surgery Certified and perform the needed procedure often.

 Dr. Steve Sullivan and Dr. Paul Tiwana have served on the Examination Committee and have personally examined hundreds of other surgeons.
-Dr. Kevin Smith is the most experienced Cleft Lip and Palate Surgeon in the region.
+Dr. Fabio Ritto is the most experienced Cleft Lip and Palate Surgeon in the region.